What is Sin?

 In a previous article, I briefly touched on the definition of sin.
 In that post, I wrote that the definition of sin is rebellion against God (1 John 3:4) and that sin is anything that leads to or produces unrighteousness (1 John 5:17).

-Hey, need a little help overcoming sin?
+Hey, need some help overcoming sin?

 I’ll add to that, sin is also any of our thoughts and actions that fall short of God’s perfect will.
 How often does that happen?
 Well, in my case, more times each day than I typically recognize.